 DOUGLAS' PARAGLIDE 31st MAY | VIDEO UPDATE

 After two days in Arran, unfortunately, Douglas' paragliding for Action for Children Scotland was postponed.
-He'll go again at the end of next month...
+He's due to have another go on the 24th of August!

 Q: Douglas, where did it all begin and what was your first fundraising event/challenge?

 A: “The first fundraising we did was in February 1984 for MS (multiple sclerosis) research.
 Myself and two pals dressed as the Pink Panther, a Giant Panda and a Bear and headed to Edinburgh to support Thistle in a Scottish Cup tie against Hearts.
 We raised £1,100 for an MS charity as one of my mates had MS. (And yes, Thistle lost)”

 Q: Why is supporting charity important to you and to the company?